– Advice on finding the best pillow for you

 If you suffer with neck and shoulder pain, you may find your pillow’s the culprit.

 Having the right pillow is so important to keep the head/neck and spine in correct alignment when sleeping, whether you are a side sleeper, back sleeper or front sleeper.
 The wrong pillow can result in an uncomfortable night.

-A good pillow should hold your head in the correct alignment – that is, in the same relation to your shoulders and spine as if you were standing upright with the correct posture.
-One that is too soft will allow the head to flop, curving the neck.
-One that is too hard will give you a crick in the neck.
+Pillows come in a range of different shapes and sizes, including pre-shaped ones that support your head and neck, as well as a variety of fillings.
+A good pillow should hold your head in the correct alignment.
+One that’s too soft will allow the head to flop, curving the neck.
+One that’s too hard will give you a crick in the neck.

 Pillows come filled with a choice of fillings – goosedown, duckdown, feather, fibre filled, and visco-elastic, latex or polyurethane foam, gel – and any number of combinations of these.

 The most popular are the polyester filled type – available in a variety of feels from very soft to very firm – and a broad range of prices.
 Better quality polyester pillows can be machine-washed.
 Branded fibres are often an assurance of quality.

 Down/feather pillows offer a luxurious give and excellent durability.
 Many also wash very well.
 The softness – and cost – will go up in proportion to the percentage of down it contains.
 Check on the type of feathers used: chicken feathers are straight and have to be artificially curled – a treatment which eventually wears off.
 They might also smell!

 Foam and latex pillows tend to be firm with a definite bounce to them.
 They hold their shape very well and are considered hypo-allergenic.
 However it is recommended that special barrier covers are also used by anyone with asthma or other breathing problems or eczema.